sc-ventures/cloudbreak-documentation/docs/common/clusters-access.md

 #### Hardware

-This section includes information about your cluster nodes: instance names, instance IDs (with links to the cloud provider console), and public IPs.
+This section includes information about your cluster instances: instance names, instance IDs, instance types, their status, funny qualified domain names (FQDNs), and private and public IPs.

 #### Tags

-This section lists user-defined tags, in the same order as you added them.
+This section lists keys and values of the user-defined tags, in the same order as you added them.

 #### Recipes

-This section lists recipes executed on the host groups of the cluster.
+This section includes recipe-related information.
+For each recipe, you can see the host group on which a recipe was executed, recipe name, and recipe type.

 #### Repository Details

-This sections includes Ambari and HDP repository information.
+This section includes Ambari and HDP repository information, as you provided it in the "Base Images" section when creating a cluster.

 #### Event History